YuanGongND/ltu/README.md

 ## Set the Virtual Environment

-For almost all usages, you would need to set a virtual environment.
+For almost all usages, you would need to set up a virtual environment.
-Note LTU and LTU-AS needs different environments.
+Note that LTU and LTU-AS need different environments.
 Their `hf-dev` and `peft-main` are different. **Please do not mix use the venvs of LTU and LTU-AS.**

 Clone or download this repository as `ltu-main`, then,